chadrem/tribe/README.md

 Messages are the most basic type of communication that tribe offers.
 They are sent using using the Actable#message! and Actable#deliver_message! methods.
-Since they are fire-and-forget, these methods will always return nil.
+Since they are fire-and-forget, these methods always return nil.

     # Create your custom actor class.
     class MyActor < Tribe::Actor